 He received no honors from the United States, and the Harlem Hellfighters were barred from participating in the Victory Parade in New York City in 1918.

-Eventually a group of scholars and activists felt he had not been properly recognized.
+Johnson’s family along with a group of scholars and activists felt he had not been properly recognized.
 They assembled the necessary paperwork and campaigned for him to be acknowledged posthumously.
 In 1996, he received a posthumous Purple Heart.
 The group went on to campaign for further recognition, and in 2003 he was given the Distinguished Service Cross.
 The Medal of Honor, however, was denied at that time.

 “America can’t change what happened to Henry Johnson,” Obama said.
 “We can’t change what happened to too many soldiers like him who went uncelebrated because America judged them by the color of their skin and not the content of their character.
 But we can do our best to make it right.”